ARTH 1112 Introduction to Film

 Course Description: An introduction to the history of film from its beginnings in the late nineteenth century to the present.
 Through illustrated lectures, selected screenings, and discussion, students will develop a historical appreciation of film genres including narrative, documentary, and experimental, and of the legacy of major filmmakers.
 Changing styles and techniques are outlined chronologically to examine the relationship between film and the visual arts.

-Required Textbook: David Bordwell and Kirstin Thompson, Film Art: An Introduction, 10th Edition, McGraw-Hill, 2013 (it is OK to use earlier editions, copies are on reserve in the library) and access to Netflix or Hulu is Recommended
+Required Textbook: David Bordwell and Kirstin Thompson, Film Art: An Introduction, 10th Edition, McGraw-Hill, 2013 (it is OK to use earlier editions, a copy is on reserve in the library)

 • develop a historical appreciation of film genres including narrative, documentary, and experimental, and of the legacy of important filmmakers,